Amanda-L/WashU-ML-Project1-SpamDetector-2023/README.md

 3. **Linear Model Prediction:**
    - Write the `linearmodel` function to return predictions for a weight vector `w` and a dataset `xTv`.

-4. **Main Module Execution:**
-   - Call the main module using `python3 project1Main.py`.
-   - Train a spam filter and save the resulting weight vector in `w_trained.mat`.
-   - Evaluate the spam filter on the validation dataset.

-5. **Objective Function and Parameters:**
-   - Find a suitable objective function and input parameters for both the objective function and the gradient descent method.

-6. **False Positive Rate, True Positive Rate, and AUC:**
-   - Understand and interpret the outputs of the spam filter, including false positive rate, true positive rate, and area under the curve (AUC).

-7. **Demo and Misclassified Emails:**
-   - Use `spamdemo.py` to identify misclassified emails and observe which emails get classified incorrectly.

-8. **Implement Ridge, Hinge and Logistic Loss:**
+4. **Implement Ridge, Hinge and Logistic Loss:**
    - Implement the `ridge.py` function to compute the loss and gradient for a dataset using ridge regression.
    - Implement the `hinge.py` function, equivalent to ridge regression but with hinge loss.
    - Implement the `logistic.py` function, equivalent to ridge regression but with log-loss (logistic regression).
    - Check the gradients using provided code in `checkgradHingeAndRidge.py` and `checkgradLogistic.py`.

+5. **False Positive Rate, True Positive Rate, and AUC:**
+   - Understand and interpret the outputs of the spam filter, including false positive rate, true positive rate, and area under the curve (AUC).

+6. **Demo and Misclassified Emails:**
+   - Use `spamdemo.py` to identify misclassified emails and observe which emails get classified incorrectly.

-9. **Visualization:**
+7. **Visualization:**
     - Run `vis_rocs` to visualize the performance of the implemented algorithms.
     - Adjust the `STEPSIZE` parameter.

-10. **Final Spam Filter:**
+8. **Final Spam Filter:**
     - Modify `trainspamfilter.py` to use the desired loss function, settings, and parameters for the final spam filter.
     - Train the spam filter by running `project1Main.py` or `spamdemo.py`.

+9. **Main Module Execution:**
+   - Call the main module `project1Main.py`.
+   - Train a spam filter and save the resulting weight vector in `w_trained.mat`.
+   - Evaluate the spam filter on the validation dataset.

 View 01SRM.html in the instructions folder for detailed instructions on the assignment.